ESP32-CAM (AI-Thinker)

 Does the ESP32-CAM support face detection?

 The Espressif firmware includes basic face detection and recognition at QVGA resolution (320x240).
 It works but is slow (1-2 FPS with detection active) and has limited accuracy.
-For serious face detection, use the ESP32-S3 with TFLite Micro or offload to a server.
+For serious face detection, use the ESP32-S3 with TFLite Micro or offload processing to a server.

 Can I use a different camera module with the ESP32-CAM?